-The trainee can present a sensible and comprehensive differential diagnosis.

-The trainee able to recognise common general medicine diagnosis and articulate the clinical reasoning for inclusion as a differential.

-They will be able to produce a programme of investigations and discuss the indication for each.

-They are also expected to be able to interpret commonly used investigations and discuss next steps for the patient.

-The trainee will be able to discuss a management plan that demonstrates good clinical judgement and reflective problem solving.

-They will be able to manage the patients expectation and work with them to discuss the goals for treatment.
+- The Trainee can present a sensible and comprehensive differential diagnosis. - The Trainee is able to recognise common general medicine diagnosis and articulate the clinical reasoning for inclusion as a differential. - They will be able to produce a programme of investigations and discuss the indication for each. - They are also expected to be able to interpret commonly used investigations and discuss next steps for the patient. - The Trainee will be able to discuss a management plan that demonstrates good clinical judgement and reflective problem solving. - They will be able to manage the patient's expectation and work with them to discuss the goals for treatment.